kristopolous/EvDa/README.md

       b: 2
     });

-If there are no arguments, then an object for inspection is returned.
+You can do `ev.debug()` to return an object for inspection is returned.

 As of <a href="#version">0.1.111</a>, this is what is returned: